FORTNA Solution Design Guiding Principles | FORTNA

 solution-warehouse-design-fortna

-10. We lead Clients to the recommended solution by communicating clearly and succinctly, with a focus on explaining “the why”.
+10. We lead customers to the recommended solution by communicating clearly and succinctly, with a focus on explaining “the why”.